Eunice Olsen: Social causes

-Her interest in "at-risk" youth began with work at the Toa Payoh Girl's Home and the Andrew and Grace Home.
-In 2002, she became a member of the advisory council for the People's Association's youth movement, T-Net Club (Teens Network Club).
+Her work with "at-risk" youth began with work at the Toa Payoh Girl's Home and the Andrew and Grace Home.
+In 2002, she became a member of the advisory council for the People's Association's youth movement T-Net Club (Teens Network Club).
 In 2001, she became a member of the Kebun Baru Youth Executive Committee.
 Olsen has worked with the National Volunteer and Philanthropy Centre and with Beyond Social Services' BABES program for pregnant teenagers.
-She promotes awareness for cervical cancer and the Singapore Red Cross.
+She promotes awareness of cervical cancer and for the Singapore Red Cross.
 She has also been a goodwill ambassador for World Vision, Habitat for Humanity, and the Muscular Dystrophy Association of Singapore.

 She created the annual All Smiles Day in 2013 as a day of respite for caregivers of the Rare Disorder Society.

-Olsen has worked in rural Cambodia, building sanitation facilities for evacuated communities.
-She co-produced a movie about sex trafficking, titled 3.50.
+Olsen has worked in rural Cambodia building sanitation facilities for evacuated communities.
+She co-produced a movie about sex trafficking titled 3.50.

 She developed a feminine hygiene program, Project Precious, to educate women in rural communities.
 The program has been adapted for use in Cambodia, India, Nepal, and the United States.

 Olsen has served as a goodwill ambassador for the Embassy of Sweden in Singapore.